mantidproject/mantid/docs/source/algorithms/FitPeaks-v1.rst

 Description
 -----------

-This algorithm fits a set of specified peaks in a set of specified spectra in a MatrixWorkspace, returnig a list of the successfully fitted peaks along with optional output for fitting information.
+This algorithm fits a set of specified peaks in a set of specified spectra in a :py:obj:mantid.api.MatrixWorkspace, returning a list of the successfully fitted peaks along with optional output for fitting information.

 The list of candidate peaks found is passed to a fitting routine and those that are successfully fitted are kept and returned in the output workspace (and logged at information level).
-The output `TableWorkspace <http://www.mantidproject.org/TableWorkspace>`_ contains the following columns, which reflect the fact that the peak has been fitted to a Gaussian atop a linear background: spectrum, centre, width, height, backgroundintercept & backgroundslope.
+The output ``TableWorkspace`` :class:`table <mantid.api.ITableWorkspace>` contains the following columns, which reflect the fact that the peak has been fitted to a Gaussian atop a linear background: spectrum, centre, width, height, backgroundintercept & backgroundslope.